-For this I’ve used the website of Marqeta again.
-The right-hand CTA and the product are particularly prominent, followed by the message and finally the logo and the second CTA:
+For this I used again the website of Marqeta.
+Especially prominent is the right CTA and the product, followed by the message and finally the logo and the second CTA:

 I blurred the mobile version even more to test what is left.
 Here the product catches the eye first, followed by the CTA and the logo.
 You can do this test with the whole site - at best while you’re still in the design phase.
 Here you can quickly and easily analyze which elements of your design are prominent and decide if this is what you want.

 Optimise content and SEO